 A82 – Tarbet to Inveraran

-At the peak of work, Soil Engineering had a team of 35 people on site with two overwater pontoons undertaking both Rotary and Cable Percussive drilling and a land-based team also undertaking Rotary and Cable Percussive works.
+At the peak of work, Soil Engineering had a team of 35 people on site.
+Overwater works were undertaken from two pontoons equipped with both Rotary and Cable Percussive drilling rigs, and full welfare facilities.
+A land-based team simultaneously completed Rotary and Cable Percussive works.
 A total of almost 150 boreholes were completed during the works, to depths of up to 40m below ground level.
 Also completed within the scope were 38No. machine and hand excavated trial pits, 208No. pavement cores and in excess of 1400 peat probes.
 In situ testing included geophysical surveys, televiewer surveys, dynamic cone penetrometer tests, variable head tests, hand vane tests, and soak-away tests.
 Due to restricted access times and conditions on areas of the site Sonic Drilling and Slope Climbing rigs were employed to minimise works impacts on stakeholders.